Greeni

 Prompt for the player to begin the game

-Scene describing how heat is trapped in the city (screenshot in Reality Composer)
+Scene describing how heat is trapped in the city (scene taken in Reality Composer)

 Details of how plants can help cool down urban areas